 That was the spring of 2003, and I had just finished my doctoral dissertation.
 I had accepted a two-year Post-Doctoral Research and Teaching Fellowship in the Psychology Department at the University of New South Wales in Sydney, Australia.
 So without further ado, David and I sold our house, sold our cars, found homes for our three cats and our dog, held a mammoth garage sale, and moved to Sydney with just the suitcases we could bring on the plane.

 Living in Australia was amazing, but all good things come to an end.
 After two years in Sydney we returned to western New York.
 I took a position as an Assistant Professor of Psychology at Hobart and William Smith Colleges in the Finger Lakes region.
 Two years later, I accepted a tenure-track position as a professor in the Psychology Department at Monroe Community College.

-During this time David and I tried, unsuccessfully, to conceive our first child.
+During this time David and I tried, unsuccessfully, to conceive a child.
 Through fertility treatments we finally “fell pregnant” (as they say in Australia) and were elated when we discovered it was twins.
-Alexis and Zoe were in too big a hurry to get here though, and they were born prematurely at 24 weeks weighing just under one pound, seven ounces each.
+Alexis and Zoe were in a hurry to get here though, and they were born prematurely at 24 weeks weighing just under one pound, seven ounces each.
 They stayed in the NICU for 100 and 117 days.
 It was touch-and-go there for a long time, especially with Zoe.